 - What would you say your top skill sets are that are important in this line of work?

-- What would you say your strengths and weaknesses are?
+- What would you say your biggest strengths as a pilot are?

 - What models do you have the most experience with?

-- Do you enjoy being a drone pilot?
+- What do you enjoy most about being a drone pilot?

-- Tell me about a time you made a mistake.
+- Tell me about a time you made a mistake on a flight.
 How did you handle it?

-- What is your least favorite part of being a drone pilot?
+- What is the most difficult park of being a drone pilot?